KahWee - Web Development, AI Tools & Tech Trends

 Adding the domain to your hosts file

-Apache won't respond to cors.kahwee unless your system knows to resolve it locally.
-Edit your hosts file:
+Apache won't respond to cors.kahwee unless your system resolves it locally:

 sudo nano /etc/hosts